-A FEW SIMPLE WAYS TO BUILD RELATIONSHIPS WITH YOUR CHILDREN
+A FEW SIMPLE WAYS TO BUILD RELATIONSHIPS WITH YOUR CHILDREN:

-Take someone with you any time you go somewhere in the car!
+Take someone with you any time you go out the door in the car!

 This gives you time to talk together.
 Your children will learn from you while you shop, while you minister, while you drive, and they will learn to serve alongside you.